-Encompassing more than 1,600 acres in Maine’s Hundred Mile Wilderness region, Borestone Mountain Audubon Sanctuary offers a spectacular array of natural features, including rare older forest, three crystalline ponds, exposed granite crags, and sweeping, panoramic views.
+Encompassing almost 1,600 acres in Maine’s Hundred Mile Wilderness region, Borestone Mountain Audubon Sanctuary offers a spectacular array of natural features, including rare older forest, three crystalline ponds (Sunrise, Midday, and Sunset), exposed granite crags, and sweeping, panoramic views.

-Base Trail: This 0.8-mile trail begins from the shale-covered access road, at the first kiosk to the left.
-It winds through mature forest and back to the access road, which continues another 0.2 mile to the Visitor Center at Sunrise Pond.
-Hikers may also walk up the access road from the sanctuary entrance to the Visitor Center (1.3 miles).
-An overlook easily approached from the Base Trail and access road offers an expansive view of Greenwood Pond.
+Base Trail: This 1.1-mile trail begins from the shale-covered access road, at the first kiosk to the left.
+A moderate climb through mature forest, it winds back to the access road, which continues another 0.2 mile to the Visitor Center at Sunrise Pond.
+Hikers may also walk up the access road 1.3 miles from the entrance to the Visitor Center.
+An overlook offers an expansive view of Greenwood Pond.

-Summit Trail: From the Visitor Center, the 1-mile Summit Trail follows Sunrise Pond’s shore before climbing steeply through spruce and, in its final stage, over exposed rock.
-Hikers emerge after 0.7 mile onto the summit of the mountain’s West Peak, with the highly recommended choice of continuing another 0.3 mile to the East Peak.
-Thanks to the Maine Conservation Corps, 130 stone steps help hikers ascend.
-There also are two steel hand/footholds set in rock.
+Summit Trail: From the Visitor Center, the 1.0-mile Summit Trail follows Sunrise Pond’s shore before climbing steeply through spruce and, in its final stage, over exposed rock.
+The 0.7-mile trail includes 130 stone steps and two steel handholds before reaching West Peak; continue another 0.3 miles to East Peak.

 Hiking fees help Maine Audubon maintain the trails at Borestone: